Reaper1-1/async-storage/docs/migration-to-3.md

 - `getAllKeys`
 - `clear`

-retain their signatures from v2, ensuring backward compatibility.
+retain their signatures as in v2, ensuring backward compatibility.

 #### multiGet

-Renamed to `getMany` and returns a `Record<string, string | null>`, following a "what you request is what you get" rule: every key you pass in the request appears in the returned object, with `null` for keys that don’t exist in storage.
+Renamed to `getMany`, this method returns a `Record<string, string | null>` and follows a "what you request is what you get" rule: every key provided in the request appears in the returned object, with `null` for keys that don’t exist, or have `null` value, in storage.

 ```diff
 -  multiGet: (